allenai/mslr-annotated-dataset/README.md

 ### Main annotation

 From the Cochrane test split, we sampled 100 instances for 5 top-performing models and 1 baseline.
-Overlap occurs for 40(need to confirm) instances to assess IAA.
+Overlap occurs for 50 instances to assess IAA.

 The models annotated were: